Have you heard about the Campervan RIB bed and want more info?

 There are three different models of RIB bed available:

 - RIB Altair (mainly used in campervan conversions)

 - RIB Neptune

 - RIB Uranus

-The RIB Altair then comes in different sizes.
-Which you choose based around your conversion layout.
-Obviously the wider the bed, the more you eat into your storage and kitchen layout.
-We use the 3 seater 120 cm or 129 cm for our conversions.
+The RIB Altair comes in different sizes, which you choose based on your conversion layout.
+The wider the bed, the more you eat into your storage and kitchen layout.
+We use the three seater 120 cm or 129 cm for our conversions.

 - 1 seater - 60 cm

 - 2 seater - 86 cm

 - 2 seater - 112 cm

 - 3 seater - 120 cm